basharatphd/basharatphd.github.io/_pages/cv.md

 <br />

 - Other:<br />
+  - IEEE Industrial Electronics Society Conference.
+Program Committee Member:
+    - 2019 Workshop on Modeling and Simulation of Cyber-Physical Energy Systems
+    - 2018 Workshop on Modeling and Simulation of Cyber-Physical Energy Systems
   - The First IEEE International Conference on Smart Grid Synchronized Measurements and Analytics – SGSMA, Texas A&M University, College Station, Texas, USA, May 20-23, 2019 [link](http://sgsma.org/committees/)
-  - IEEE Industrial Electronics Society Conference.
-Program Committee Member: 2018 Workshop on Modeling and Simulation of Cyber-Physical Energy Systems
   - IEEE Power and Energy Society Conferences.
 Technical Program Committee Member: 2017 ISGT Latin America

   ### While you are here, take the chance to ...